 Knowledge Organiser: Alcohols

 This topic summary covers Knowledge Organiser: Alcohols within Alcohols for GCSE Chemistry.
-Revise Alcohols in Organic Chemistry for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Revise Alcohols in Organic Chemistry for GCSE Chemistry with 22 exam-style questions and 15 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 13 of 13 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Alcohols